 The NHS is teaming up with Thurrock Council and the voluntary sector to create brand new integrated medical centres in Thurrock, bringing together the health, social and community services you need under one roof.

-Corringham Integrated Medical Centre will be the first to open in spring 2022.
+Corringham Integrated Medical Centre will be the first to open in 2022.
 On this page you’ll find lots of details on how Corringham IMC will transform the services you receive from us, and improve the health and wellbeing of you and your neighbours.
 If you have any questions or would like to get in touch with us, please email email@example.com

 What services will be available at Corringham Integrated Medical Centre?